Job Prospects... At a glance

 IITP certification: https://itp.nz/Members/Certification

-The number of students completing computer science or information systems degrees grew from 1265 in 2009 to 2,150 in 2015.
+The number of students completing computer science or information systems degrees has continued to grow grew from 2011 to 2016.
 This is not expected to be enough to meet demand.

 Qualification completions chart